ImranCseKU/Laravel-TODO-with-Email-Verification/README.md

 ## Laravel TODO Application

-To build this application i used Laravel 7 where i performed simple CRUD operation.
+To build this application i have used Laravel 7 where i have performed simple CRUD operation.
 All the features of Laravel that I have used in this application are listed below-

 - Blade templete
 - Migration & Model